nypesap/nypesap.github.io/docs/blog/posts/0012-SAP-Workflow-essentials.md

 # SAP Workflow Essentials for SAP Fiori Developer working with "My Inbox"

 If you're a SAP Fiori developer working on "My Inbox" or migrating from SAP Workflow in SAP Business Suite, Unified Inbox, or SAP Portal, it is important to understand SAP Workflow basics.
-This guide breaks down the essentials you need to streamline your work with "My Inbox".
+This guide breaks down the essentials you need to streamline your work with "My Inbox".<!-- more -->

 ## Terminology summary